Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Linear transformations between quantum objects

 \subsection{Sets of quantum objects}

-The characterization~\eqref{eqn::ChannProj} of the set of quantum channels via a projector provides a potent way to derive the structural properties of mappings that occur frequently in quantum mechanics.
-We can use this structure to represent a very general class of (deterministic) quantum objects, such as quantum states, quantum channels, quantum superchannel~\cite{chiribella08quantum_supermaps}, quantum combs~\cite{chiribella07circuit_architecture,chiribella09networks}, channels with memory~\cite{kretschmann05channels_memory}, quantum strategies~\cite{gutoski07quantum_games}, non-Markovian processes~\cite{milz21markov}, causal quantum operations~\cite{backman01causal_operations}, non-signalling channels~\cite{piani06nonsignalling}, process matrices\cite{oreshkov11,araujo15witnessing}, and more generally mappings between \textit{any} kinds of linear spaces~\cite{perinotti16higher,bisio_theoretical_2019, simmons_higher-order_2022, hoffreumon_projective_2022,apadula22nosignalling}.
-Before discussing the fully general case, i.e., mappings between general linear spaces (see Sec.~\ref{sec::GenAppr}), we start with a discussion of scenarios that are commonly encountered in quantum mechanics. \begin{definition}[Set of quantum objects] Let $\map{P}:\L(\H)\to\L(\H)$ be a linear projective map, that is $\map{P}^2:=\map{P}\circ\map{P}=\map{P}$.
-A set of linear operators $\mathcal{S}\subseteq\L(\H)$ is a quantum object set if it can be described by:
+The characterisation~\eqref{eqn::ChannProj} of the set of quantum channels via a projector provides a potent way to derive the structural properties of mappings that occur frequently in quantum mechanics.
+We can use this structure to represent a very general class of (deterministic) quantum objects, such as quantum states, quantum channels, quantum superchannel~\cite{chiribella08quantum_supermaps}, quantum combs~\cite{chiribella07circuit_architecture,chiribella09networks}, channels with memory~\cite{kretschmann05channels_memory}, quantum strategies~\cite{gutoski07quantum_games}, non-Markovian processes~\cite{milz21markov}, causal quantum operations~\cite{backman01causal_operations}, non-signalling channels~\cite{piani06nonsignalling}, process matrices~\cite{oreshkov11,araujo15witnessing}, and more generally mappings between \textit{any} kinds of linear spaces~\cite{perinotti16higher,bisio_theoretical_2019, simmons_higher-order_2022, hoffreumon_projective_2022,apadula22nosignalling}.
+Before discussing the fully general case, i.e., mappings between general linear spaces (see Sec.~\ref{sec::GenAppr}), we start with a discussion of scenarios that are commonly encountered in quantum mechanics. \begin{definition}[Set of quantum objects] A set of linear operators $\mathcal{S}\subseteq\L(\H)$ is a quantum object set if it can be described by: